 1 – laboratory flow diaphragm electrochemical reactor (photo on the left) is the first in a series of reactors with a ceramic coaxially mounted diaphragm and a prototype of high–performance industrial reactors.
 The anode of the reactor is a pyrographite rod with a diameter of 80 mm and a length of 300 mm, the cathode is stainless steel, the diaphragm is alund ceramics.
 Current strength – up to 60 A, voltage – up to 170 V. Tashkent, SREDAZNIIGAZ, 1979.
 2, 3 – ELHA-002 installation for obtaining anolyte and catholyte from tap (drinking) water.
 The cathode is a monoblock made of graphite with a diameter of 600 mm and a length of 1000 mm with seven longitudinal channels with a diameter of 120 mm for fixing diaphragms made of alund ceramics and graphite anodes coated with manganese dioxide placed inside each diaphragm.
 The capacity of the installation is 1000 liters per hour of catholyte and 600 liters per hour of anolyte.
 Current strength – up to 500 A, voltage – up to 170 V. Tashkent, Uzptitseprom, 1984.

+1 – the first prototype of the ESPERO apparatus for obtaining a small amount of anolyte (0.3 l) and catholyte (0.5 l) of drinking water.
+Designed and manufactured in 1985 by V.Bahir and Yu.
+2,3,4 is a prototype of the ESPERO apparatus for obtaining activated anolyte and catholyte, designed and manufactured by V. Bahir and Yu.Zadorozhim in 1986 in the NGO “VOSTOK”.
+Unlike the first sample of 1985, the device is equipped with a timer.
+The anode has been significantly improved.
+Tashkent, 1986.
 5 – household electroactivator for obtaining a small amount of electrochemically activated catholyte of drinking water.
 Developed by V.Bahir and Yu.Zadorozhim under an agreement with the TSNIIAG of the Ministry of Defense of the USSR.
 In this design, an immersion electrochemical reactor with a platinized titanium auxiliary electrode, a titanium cathode and a polymer (polysulfone) diaphragm on a frame is used.
 Moscow, TSNIIAG, 1988.

 Experimental installation for the study of the electrochemical process of natural gas purification from hydrogen sulfide at the Sarytash field.
 The installation was made by the employees of Sredazniigaz: laboratory for the introduction of electrochemical technology (head of the lab.
 Yu.Zadorozhny) and the Laboratory of Electrical Technology (head of the lab.
 V.Bakhir).
 The installation has demonstrated the ability to reduce the cost of cleaning low-sulfur natural gas from hydrogen sulfide by about five times compared to traditional technology (monoethanolamine method).
 Karshi region, 1983.